 On the job training (OJT) is a time and cost effective method of developing employees by leveraging a department's internal resources, knowledge, and talent.
-The guidance and templates below are designed to help administer the OJT process.
+The guidance below is designed to help administer the OJT process.

 The purpose of this resource is to provide state departments with On-the-Job Training guidance, identify recommended employees roles in the OJT process, and how to conduct and document OJT as part of employee training.
-The OJT documentation can be used to document any type of OJT, including the training required for newly appointed supervisors under Government Code 19995.4(b).
-CalHR developed the documentation and tools in collaboration with state and non-state subject matter experts (SME).
+The OJT documentation can be used to document any type of OJT.
+CalHR developed the guidance in collaboration with state and non-state subject matter experts (SME).

 OJT is a time efficient and cost effective method of developing employees by using a department's internal resources, knowledge, and talent.
 The OJT usually takes place at the job site or in a job-like simulated environment.

 OJT is usually the preferred training methodology when the skills are best learned while being applied on the job or in a "job-like" simulated environment.
 It can be used to augment instructor led training, fine tune existing skills, or ensure the proper application of existing skills.
 Unless otherwise prescribed by law, regulation, or bargaining unit agreement, the amount of time spent in an OJT training program can be determined by understanding the trainee's knowledge and skill level and the amount of time a department's resources can commit to the OJT.